ARION

 “There’s no crime in having opinions, Arion.
 I wonder how their remarks would run if everyone knew you were listening in on all conversations.
 We all value our privacy, you know.”

-“Fully understood, but all personnel were briefed when they originally signed for their tech that if privacy was preferred, there is a mute function on all of the devices that would disable the microphones.
+“Fully understood, but all personnel were briefed when they originally signed for their tech that if privacy was preferred, there is a mute function on all of the devices that would disable the microphones and cameras.
 I do not have the capability to circumnavigate this specific function, which was a hard directive by my designers.
 The mute feature would have to be manually toggled on or off for communication with me.
 So long as the microphones are active, I am listening in.
 All personnel have the choice to keep their conversations private if they wish.”

-“That is likely the case, and you are free to remind our personnel of this feature.
+“That is likely the case, and you are free to remind personnel of this feature.
 If you do not wish to know of any dissention within the ranks of your people, you need only give me a directive of your own not to tell you.”

 “Noted, my friend.”
 The cougar sat back in his seat and looked around the room.
 His eyes went to the large smart screen mounted to a wall and it was currently displaying a scene from outside in the crater.
 He was glad to have that feature, but he had often wished for a real window to the outside for the fresh air and sunlight it could provide.
 Not having the window, however, was a safety feature in case there was ever a bout of harsh winds or weather that could break glass.
 His thoughts returning to the conversation, he reflected on what he had just been told and he resolved to make sure his devices would be placed on mute whenever he and Kate had private time together.